Iasa-Global/btabok/index.md

 ---
-title: "Welcome to the BTABoK"
+title: "BTABoK Home Page"
-keywords: sample homepage
+keywords: BTABoK
-tags: [welcome_page]
+tags: [getting_started, welcome_page]
 sidebar: mydoc_sidebar
 permalink: index.html
 summary: The Business Technology Architecture Body of Knowledge (Btabok) is a free public archive of IT architecture best practices, skills, and knowledge developed from the experience of individual and corporate members of Iasa, the world’s largest IT architecture professional organization.